MitchLeff/Quicksilver-Project/Quicksilver_Project/quicksilver_final_readme.txt

 	- Camera Change: Left/Right Trigger to change viewpoint

 - Viewing Requirements:
+Start the game in the main menu.
+Proceed to the NEW GAME door in front of character.
+This will load the first level which is a tutorial level.
+The walls have instructions to new players to demonstrate the basic gameplay of the game.
+Reach the end of the stage.
+You should have enough energy to proceed to next stage.
+If not, restart the level.
+Select NEXT LEVEL to proceed to Level 2.

+In Level 2, there are several enemies and interactable objects.
+Explore and try to interact with everything as you try to reach the end of the level.
+This level has one of each of the AI.
+Try using a variety of slash attacks and shoot attacks to defeat them.
+Or use the shield guard or shrink to avoid detection.
+Collect batteries in the level for energy boosts.
+Navigate to the end with enough energy to beat the stage.
+The target energy for this stage is 70.
+After winning, proceed to Level 3.

+In Level 3, ....

+Upon completion of Level 3, selecting NEXT LEVEL will take you to the credits.
+Exiting the credits or leaving them alone will take you back to the title screen.
+Feel free to use Level Select to play any of the three stages.

 ##### Unity Scene #####
 The main file used is quicksilver_title.unity.